digitalfibr/devise_oauth2_providable/README.md

 ## Code quality & Specs

 Those gem were created in a kind of rush period ...
-It work for sure, I have them in production.
-But it could be improved for sure.
+It works (1 year in production) but could be improved.
-If you so desire, for the fate of code beauty, you can pull request.
+If you so desire, for the fate of code beauty, simply pull request.

 ## Support

-If you have any problem, don't hesitate to contact me, issue on github, scream ...
+If you have any problem, just contact me, issue on github, scream ...
 Thank you.

 Here is the original README stuff.